Carroll Quigley: Quigley and the Round Table group

 One distinctive feature of Quigley's historical writings is his assertion that the Round Table movement played a significant role in recent world history.
 His writing on this topic has made Quigley famous among many who investigate conspiracy theories.

 Quigley and the Milner Group

-In his book The Anglo-American Establishment: From Rhodes to Cliveden (written in 1949 and published posthumously in 1981), Quigley aims to trace the history of a secret society.
-The book uses no footnotes and does not show his sources.
-He focuses on the Round Table group founded in 1891 by Cecil Rhodes and Alfred Milner.
-Quigley argues that "The organization was so modified and so expanded by Milner after the eclipse of Stead in 1899, and especially after the death of Rhodes in 1902, that it took on quite a different organization and character, although it continued to pursue the same goals."
+In the "Anglo American Establishment" he focused on the Round Table group founded in 1891 by Cecil Rhodes and Alfred Milner.
+Quigley argued that "The organization was so modified and so expanded by Milner after the eclipse of Stead in 1899, and especially after the death of Rhodes in 1902, that it took on quite a different organization and character, although it continued to pursue the same goals."
 Quigley greatly admired the British Empire and lamented that the secret society was not very successful.
 Historian Robert Rotberg states: